 Attendance is contact between a student and a teacher during which district-supervised PK-12 educational services are provided.
 Attendance policies are set by the school district, and the schools in the district must adhere to these attendance policies.

-Each district may have a slightly different policy, which may differ further based on whether the class takes place in the school building or a virtual classroom.
-You will record Actual Days of Attendance and Possible Days of Attendance.
+Actual Days of Attendance and Possible Days of Attendance must both be recorded.
 Report attendance data as designated by your district's policies.
+Each district may have a slightly different policy, which may differ further based on whether the class takes place in the school building or a remote/virtual classroom.

 Most students receive educational services in school buildings, and these services are typically provided by district teachers during full-day school sessions.
 Some students participate in district-supervised educational programs that operate on a partial-day or partial-week basis.
-Some district supervised programs operate off-site and may be staffed by third parties through district contract or agreement.
-Wisconsin school districts (ch.119 and ch.120, stats.) and non-district charter schools (s.
-118.40(2r), stats.) are responsible for submitting actual and possible days of attendance for all students enrolled in all the above attendance situations consistent with the information provided below.
-Attendance data is submitted on an annual basis through the WISEdata Attendance Collection.
+Some district-supervised programs operate off-site and may be staffed by third parties through district contract or agreement.
+Wisconsin school districts (ch.119 and ch.120, stats.) and non-district charter schools (§118.40(2r) and §118.40(2x)) are responsible for submitting actual and possible days of attendance for all students enrolled in all the above attendance situations consistent with the information provided below.
+Attendance data is submitted on an ongoing basis through the WISEdata Attendance Collection and is certified for the prior year as part of the December snapshot.

 |Actual Days of Attendance||